 A blank serves as a negative ethanol control.
-Blank sample will consist of 2500 $\mu$ l n-propanol (ISTD) and 250 $\mu$ l of ultrapure water.
+Blank sample will consist of 2500 $\mu$ l n-propanol (ISTD) and 250 $\mu$ l of ultrapure water or ethanol free blood.
 A blank will be analyzed near the beginning of a batch and at the end of a batch.